fiftyfivebells/roguelike-project/README.md

 * more square dungeon rooms instead of random shapes
 * different types of maps (caves, dungeon rooms, forest, etc)
 * possibly use more interfaces to provide behavior to creatures
+* probably abandon the regions thing with the maps (it seems unnecessarily complicated)